-CloudAMQP offer different tools and features to simplify the usage of your RabbitMQ instances.
+CloudAMQP offers the CloudAMQP Console, with different tools and features to simplify the usage of your RabbitMQ instances.
 Various monitoring tools will help you to overview server metrics, set server alarms, enable and disable plugins, view server details and handle the nodes in the instance.

-The instance details, such as connection URL, server name and password can be seen at the details page directly after your CloudAMQP instance has been created.
-You can also go to the RabbitMQ management page from the detail page.
+The instance details, such as connection URL, server name and password can be found in the Details page directly after your CloudAMQP instance has been created.
+You can also upgrade the instance from the detail page.

-It is possible to activate alarms and receive accurate alerts based on performance anomalies in your application.
-The alarms available are Queue Alarms, Consumers alarm, CPU Alarms and Memory alarms.
-Read more about alarms and how to activate them in the monitoring pages.
+It is possible to activate alarms and receive accurate alerts based on performance anomalies for your instance.
+The available alarms and how to activate them can be found under monitoring pages.

 Webhooks (push-queues) can be set up from the console page of CloudAMQP.
 A webhook is a way for an app to provide other applications with real-time information.
 It will POST any messages placed in a specified queue to a specified URL.
 A POST request will be made for each message in the queue.
 If the endpoint returns a HTTP status code in the 200 range, the message will be acknowledged and removed from the queue, otherwise it will retry to POST it again.
 How often it should retry to POST the message can be specified in the retry interval.
 The queue has to be in your default vhost and it has to be a durable queue.